Foundation Seamounts: Eruption history

-Volcanic activity of the Foundation hotspot appears to have been steady throughout 23-5 million years ago, but may have weakened dramatically since then.
+Volcanic activity of the Foundation hotspot appears to have been steady throughout 23–5 million years ago, but may have weakened dramatically since then.
 Radiometric dating performed on the Foundation Seamounts shows that their age decreases from 21 million years on their western end to present on their eastern end.
 On average, age progression along the chain is about 91 ± 2 mm/year, comparable to that of the Hawaii hotspot.

-Close to the intersection between the Foundation chain and the Antarctic-Pacific Ridge, a lava flow field was emplaced between 1997 and 2001 on a bathymetric high.
+Close to the intersection between the Foundation chain and the Pacific-Antarctic Ridge, a lava flow field was emplaced between 1997 and 2001 on a bathymetric high.
 Hydrothermal communities and thermal anomalies have been observed in the same area, suggesting ongoing hydrothermal venting there.
-This volcanic activity is almost certainly forced by the interaction between the Antarctic-Pacific Ridge and the Foundation hotspot.
-The main Foundation Seamounts appear to be aseismic; if earthquake activity occurs at the intersection of the Foundation chain with the Antarctic Pacific Ridge, it is drowned out by the general ridge seismicity.
+This volcanic activity is almost certainly forced by the interaction between the Pacific-Antarctic Ridge and the Foundation hotspot.
+The main Foundation Seamounts appear to be aseismic; if earthquake activity occurs at the intersection of the Foundation chain with the Antarctic Pacific Ridge, then it is drowned out by the general ridge seismicity.

 Biology

 Among the animals found on the Foundation Seamounts are the seaperch Helicolenus lengerichi, the striped trumpeter, decapods including the genus Paralomis and the species Shinkaia crosnieri, and the spiny lobster Jasus caveorum.
 The Foundation Seamounts are a candidate for an Ecologically or Biologically Significant Area.

-The Foundation-Pacific-Antarctic-Ridge intersection is the first known deep sea hydrothermal system from the Southern Hemisphere.
-Hydrothermal communities found at the active hydrothermal venting sites include Bathymodiolus, bythograeids, Munidopsis, Neolepas, polychaetes, snails and zoarcid fish.
+The intersection of the Foundation and Pacific-Antarctic Ridges is the first-known deep-sea hydrothermal system in the Southern Hemisphere.
+Hydrothermal communities found at the active hydrothermal venting sites include Bathymodiolus, bythograeids, Munidopsis, Neolepas, polychaetes, snails, and zoarcid fish.
 Filter feeders are found as well and include crinoids and hexactinellid sponges.
-Actinians, coryphaenid fish and serpulids round out the local fauna.
+Actinians, coryphaenid fish, and serpulids round out the local fauna.